Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ![Application preview](images/22.jpg)

 You can delete a review using the `deleteReview` mutation.
 This mutation has a single argument, which is the id of the review to be deleted.
+After the mutation has been performed, the easiest way to update the review list's query is to call the [refetch](https://www.apollographql.com/docs/react/data/queries/#refetching) function.

 This was the last exercise of this part of the course.
 It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).